Serving Out-of-State Subpoena in California

 There are many challenges you may encounter while serving a foreign subpoena.
 To start with, each jurisdiction has its own rules, which can complicate the process of getting testimony or documents from someone located in a different region.
 To avoid these complications, you need to domesticate a subpoena in the state or country where the person or business is located.
 For example, if you need to enforce a subpoena in California, you must file it with a California court under the UIDDA or applicable international laws if it’s a foreign country.
 Once domesticated, the local court will have the power to enforce it.

 Another common challenge is an unreasonable timeframe for responding to the subpoena.
-It’s best to give the recipient enough time to gather the requested documents or prepare for testimony.
-Additionally, find out the local rules for reasonable response times, and be flexible with deadlines if necessary.
+It’s best to provide the recipient enough time to gather the requested documents or prepare for testimony.
+Additionally, familiarize yourself with the local rules for reasonable response times, and kindly remain flexible with deadlines if needed.

 Need Help With a Foreign/Out-of-State Subpoena?